 The acute oral toxicity of ELENL was evaluated in Swiss albino mice [14].
 The study consisted of two phases.
 In the first phase, nine mice were divided into three groups.
 The mice were weighed, and the doses were calculated based on their body weight.
 The crude extracts were suspended in normal saline, and each group received different doses of ELENL: 10 mg/kg, 100 mg/kg, and 1000 mg/kg via oral administration.

-The animals were carefully observed for signs of toxicity or mortality and monitored every 8 hours for a total period of 24 hours.
+The animals were carefully observed for signs of toxicity or mortality and monitored every 8 h for a total period of 24 h.
 Since no mortality was observed during this phase, the second phase of the experiment was conducted.
 In this phase, three mice were divided into three groups, with one mouse in each group.
 The groups received doses of 1500 mg/kg, 2900 mg/kg, and 5000 mg/kg, respectively, and were orally administered.
-The LD50 was calculated using the formula: square root of the product of D0 and D100 Where D0 represents the highest dose that did not cause mortality in the mice, and D100 indicates the lowest dose that led to mortality.
+The LD50 was calculated using the formula: square root of the product of D0 and D100 where D0 represents the highest dose that did not cause mortality in the mice, and D100 indicates the lowest dose that led to mortality.

-4.2 Effect of ELENL on Apomorphine-Induced Stereotypic Climbing
+Effect of ELENL on Apomorphine-Induced Stereotypic Climbing

-The method adapted from Costall et al. (1978) [15] was used to examine the neuroleptic (anti-dopaminergic) effects of ELENL.
+The method adapted from Costall et al. [15] was used to examine the neuroleptic (anti-dopaminergic) effects of ELENL.
 Thirty mice were randomly assigned to five groups, with each group containing six mice.
 In the first group, the mice were administered 10 mL/kg of normal saline orally one hour before receiving 1.5 mg/kg of apomorphine intraperitoneally (i.p.).
 Risperidone, an atypical antipsychotic drug, served as the positive control in this experiment.
 It was administered orally at a dose of 0.5 mg/kg, also one hour before the apomorphine injection.
 ELENL was given intraperitoneally at doses of 200, 400, and 800 mg/kg, one hour prior to the administration of apomorphine.
-After the apomorphine was given, each mouse was placed in a cylindrical mesh cage, and the frequency and duration of climbing behaviour were observed for 30 minutes, with observations taken at 10-minute intervals.
+After the apomorphine was given, each mouse was placed in a cylindrical mesh cage, and the frequency and duration of climbing behaviour were observed for 30 min, with observations taken at 10-min intervals.

-4.3 Effect of ELENL on Spontaneous Motor Activity
+Effect of ELENL on Spontaneous Motor Activity